opensearch-project/documentation-website/_opensearch/rest-api/rank-eval.md

 requests | Set multiple search requests within the request field section. ratings | Document relevance score. k | The number of documents returned per query.
-Default is set to 10. relevant_rating_threshold | The threshold that documents are considered relevant.
+Default is set to 10. relevant_rating_threshold | The threshold at which documents are considered relevant.
 Default is set to 1. normalize | Discounted cumulative gain will be calculated when set to `true`. maximum_relevance | Sets the maximum relevance score when using the expected reciprocal rank metric. ignore_unlabeled | Defaults to `false`.
 Unlabeled documents are ignored when set to `true`.